PurdueCS190-FALL2014/lab5/README.md

 ## Start Here ##
-Compile and run T`ransformer.java`.
+Compile and run `Transformer.java`.
 You do this in DrJava, or by using the command line utilities `javac` to compile and `java` to run it.

 Terminal example command to compile and run:
 `javac Transformer.java && java Transformer`